 It is believed that vata dosha contains the properties of elements like ether and air.
 Vata controls more or less all movements in your mind as well as your body.
 Apart from controlling nerve impulses, it’s also responsible for blood flow, elimination of wastes, breathing, and the movement of thoughts across your mind.

-The Characteristics Of Vata Dosha
+Important Characteristics Of Vata Dosha

 People with a dominant vata are generally enthusiastic, creative and light.
 You can easily identify whether you have vata dosha if your spirits are high and you’re quick-witted or open to new experiences.
 Apart from this, other characteristics include: